-In the mountains of British Columbia, Canada, sits a single wide home that has been wonderfully remodeled by its owner.
-The home’s transformation is remarkable, not only for it’s beauty, but also for its use of an increasingly popular material for home design and decor, sheet metal.
+In the mountains of British Columbia, Canada sits a single wide mobile home that has been remodeled using an increasingly popular material for home design and decor, sheet metal.
+This sheet metal single wide mobile home remodel is so unique and innovative.

 Gina, the owner of this beautiful single wide, has a great blog called Cowgirltales, where she journals her life, extensive travels, and home remodeling details.
 You’ll definitely want to check it out and bookmark it!

-Here’s the home the day she bought it:
+Here’s the home the day Gina bought it:

 The deck is perfect for taking advantage of the amazing views: